Maia Sandu: Parliament

-Before the Gavrilița Government could be voted on, some PSRM deputies presented a list signed by PSRM, Pentru Moldova (including the Șor Party) and another 3 unaffiliated MPs for supporting the candidature of Mariana Durleșteanu.
+Before the Gavrilița Government could be voted on, some PSRM deputies presented a list signed by PSRM, Pentru Moldova (including the Șor Party), and another 3 unaffiliated MPs for supporting the candidature of Mariana Durleșteanu.
 Sandu declared afterwards that she would not continue consultations, but would not nominate another candidate for Prime Minister.
 Two options remained: snap elections or a referendum for Sandu's impeachment.
-On March 16, she again met with parties in the Parliament for consultations.
-The PSRM delegation was led by Igor Dodon, the president of the party, but not deputy in the Parliament.
-In the same time, without Dodon's knowledge, Durleșteanu announced that she was retiring her candidature.
-After the consultations, Sandu announced that there was no parliamentary majority, and in order to end the political crisis, she named Igor Grosu as Prime Minister.
+On 16 March, she again met with parties in the Parliament for consultations.
+The PSRM delegation was led by Igor Dodon, the president of the party, but not a deputy in the Parliament.
+At the same time, without Dodon's knowledge, Durleșteanu announced that she was withdrawing her candidature.
+After the consultations, Sandu announced that it was impossible to form a parliamentary majority, and in order to end the political crisis, she nominated Igor Grosu as Prime Minister.

 More political figures, such as Pavel Filip and Andrian Candu claimed that Sandu had reached an agreement with Igor Dodon in order to hold early parliamentary elections.
 Some political analysts stated that the withdrawal of Durleșteanu was planned in order to get closer to snap elections.

 On 25 March, Parliament did not vote for Grosu, and the majority of the deputies left the building.
-Sandu had consultations with all parliamentary forces on 26 March and 29 March.
-After the Constitutional Court declared the state of emergency unconstitutional, she dissolved the Parliament and called for early elections on 11 July.
+Sandu had consultations with all parliamentary forces on 26 and 29 March.
+After the Constitutional Court declared the state of emergency unconstitutional, she dissolved the Parliament and called for an early snap parliamentary election on 11 July.

+The 2021 Moldovan parliamentary elections ended in a victory for Sandu's Party of Action and Solidarity, winning 52.8% of the overall vote.
+The Constitutional Court of Moldova recognised the election results on 23 July.

+The 2025 Moldovan parliamentary elections again returned the PAS to a majority government after winning 50.2% of the vote.